 - Treasurer.
 The treasurer shall receive all funds of the organization, keep an accurate record of receipts and expenditures, and pay out funds in accordance with the approval of the board.
 He or she will present a written financial statement at every meeting and make a full report at the end of the year.
 File and maintain articles of incorporation, file tax returns, maintain all tax records, and maintain insurance policy.
 The treasurer will help plan and then present the yearly budget.

 - Communications Director.
-Maintain all forms of external communication and PTSO bulletin boards; write & distribute monthly newsletter; help develop marketing materials for events and fundraising solicitations as needed.
+Maintain all forms of external communication and PTSO social media sites, write & distribute timely updates as needed; help develop marketing materials for events and fundraising solicitations as needed.

 - Volunteer Director.
 Coordinate volunteers for PTSO events and school activities.
 Collect list of general volunteers at beginning of year and for special events.
 Assure that volunteer data is recorded and available to both the Board and teachers.
 Work with teachers, staff, and leaders of committees to assure volunteers are recruited for programs & events.

 5.2 Voting Members.
-11 voting members are the McLane Board of Directors, the Principal or his/her designee, and 3 members at large appointed each year.
+11 voting members are the McLane Board of Directors, the Principal or his/her designee, the Teacher representative, the Community Connections Chairperson and the 3 members at large appointed each year.
 The management of all the affairs, property, and interests of the organization shall be vested in the voting members consisting of no fewer than seven (7) and no more than fifteen (15) persons.
 Voting members shall be parents, teacher representatives, and or student representatives elected by the general membership.
 The school principal shall be installed annually as a voting member of the organization.

 - Members at Large.
 Appointed Members at Large typically also serve as committee chairs or general members, and act as organization representatives.
 They are entitled to voting privileges and are expected to attend the regularly scheduled monthly meetings.